LiddulBOFH/advanceandsecure/README.md

 Has integration with another addon of mine, BAdmin

 Also has a special AdvDupe2 file distribution system, allowing servers to provide dupes to players

+### Usage

+Simply clone into garrysmod/addons, and set the server to load "advanceandsecure" as the gamemode.